dazeus/dazeus-core/README.md

 directory.
 Bindings are available for Perl, C, C++/Qt and NodeJS at the DaZeus project on GitHub.

+**Please note:** bindings need to be installed separately!

-A list of supported plugins is available at <https://github.com/dazeus>, for
+A list of supported plugins is available at <https://github.com/dazeus>.
+A few commonly used examples are:
-example:

-* `dazeus-legacyd`: A Perl daemon that runs the DaZeus 1 Legacy plugins as DaZeus 2 plugins
-* `dazeus-plugin-twitter`: A plugin for integrating with Twitter users, lists and search queries
+* `dazeus-plugin-channels`: manages DaZeus's presence in channels, including automatic (re)joining after (re)connecting.
-* `dazeus-plugin-channellink`: A plugin for linking two IRC channels together, causing their message lines to be shared (one-way or two-way)
+* `dazeus-plugin-channellink`: a plugin for linking two IRC channels together, causing their message lines to be shared (one-way or two-way)
-* `dazeus-plugin-commits`: A plugin for reporting Git commits on IRC
+* `dazeus-plugin-commits`: a plugin for reporting Git commits on IRC
-* `dazeus-plugin-mediawiki`: A plugin for integrating MediaWiki edits with IRC
+* `dazeus-plugin-factoids`: allows users to set and recall _factoids_ from DaZeus' database.
 * `dazeus-plugin-karma`: A plugin for keeping karma scores
+* `dazeus-plugin-mediawiki`: a plugin for integrating MediaWiki edits with IRC
+* `dazeus-plugin-twitter`: a plugin for integrating with Twitter users, lists and search queries

+# Contributing

+Contributions, be it amendments to the core bot or to any plugins, are most welcome!
+Simply fork one or more of our repositories and submit pull requests for each of your patches.

-# Authors
+# Acknowledgements

+The lead developer for DaZeus is Sjors Gielen <dazeus@sjorsgielen.nl>.
+Currently it is co-authored by Ruben Nijveld <ruben@gewooniets.nl> and Aaron van Geffen <aaron@aaronweb.net>.

-The maintainer of DaZeus is Sjors Gielen <dazeus@sjorsgielen.nl>.
-Some more authors who contributed to the core bot can be found in git history.
+Several more contributors can be found in Git history.

+To everyone who helped make DaZeus what it is today: thank you!